waterbycounty

 What's happening with rivers in Tuscola County right now?

-Tuscola County's primary USGS streamgage on the CASS RIVER is currently reading 380 cubic feet per second — 83% of the long-term mean of 458.31 cfs.
+Tuscola County's primary USGS streamgage on the CASS RIVER has a pipeline snapshot of 380 cubic feet per second — 83% of the long-term mean of 458.31 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Tuscola County water compare to the Michigan average?